mbrowley24/microwley-scanner/README.md

 # microwley-scanner
-Packet Analyzer for the average joe!
+Packet Analyzer for the average Joe!